huggingface/blog/how-to-train.md

 TODO replace with an actual Esperanto example or two (preferentially fun)

-## 5. Fine-tune LM on a downstream task
+## 5. Fine-tune your LM on a downstream task

-In this last part, we will fine-tune our new Esperanto language model on a downstream task of Part-of-speech tagging.
+We now can fine-tune our new Esperanto language model on a downstream task of Part-of-speech tagging.

 todo todo todo